 Formation of the Avengers

 When Loki framed the Hulk for wrecking a train in the hope that Thor would battle him, the Hulk's friend Rick Jones sent a message to the Fantastic Four asking for their help.
 Loki then diverted the message to Thor.
 What he didn't realize was that Iron Man, Ant-Man and the Wasp had also intercepted it.
-After Thor, the Hulk, Ant-Man, Wasp and Iron Man all defeated Loki together, Ant-Man suggested that the five of them stayed together as a team, and the Wasp dubbed them the Avengers.
+After Thor, the Hulk, Ant-Man, Wasp and Iron Man all defeated Loki together, Ant-Man suggested that the five of them stay together as a team, and the Wasp dubbed them the Avengers.
 Shortly afterwards, after a fight with the Space Phantom, the Hulk decided to quit since he thought no one trusted him.
 Whilst in pursuit of the Hulk and Namor (whom he had teamed up with), the Avengers came upon the body of Captain America, a legendary World War II fighter.
 The Avengers accepted him into their ranks, and he became close friends with Iron Man.
 Iron Man even gave Captain America transistors to control the flight of his shield, although Captain America later discarded them since they upset the balance of the shield.
-After a fight with the original Masters of Evil which ended with Baron Helmut Zemo being killed, Iron Man, Giant-Man, Wasp and Thor all decided to quit for a while since they needed a break.
-Captain America stayed on and became the new leader of the Avengers, which now consisted of Captain America, Hawkeye, Quicksilver and the Scarlet Witch.
+After a fight with the original Masters of Evil which ended with Baron Heinrich Zemo being killed, Iron Man, Giant-Man, Wasp and Thor all decided to take their leave since they needed a break.
+Captain America stayed on and became the new leader of the Avengers, which now consisted of himself, Hawkeye, Quicksilver and the Scarlet Witch.

 When Tony was targeted by the mysterious villain Mr. Doll, who was forcing millionaires to give their funds to him, he was completely powerless against Mr. Doll's power to cause pain using a mystic doll (similar to voodoo).
 In order to defeat Mr. Doll, Tony completely redesigned his armor into light fitting armor rather than his previously heavy and bulky Armor.
 With this new armor, he was able to defeat Mr. Doll in a rematch.